What to see: Burgos - León

 Contemplate the ruins of the Castle.

-In Boadilla del Camino highlight the parish church of the Assumption, s.
-XVI, with a splendid baptismal font of the s.
-XIV.
-Behind the Church, we could admire the Rollo jurisdiccional of S. XV.
+In Boadilla del Camino highlight the Parish Church of the Assumption, of the s.
+XVI, with a splendid baptismal font from the s.
+XIV Behind the Church, one could admire the jurisdictional roll of the XNUMXth century.

-It is a cylindrical column that gave postetad to the town to impart justice in the own town and in others of the surroundings that lacked this real concession that was granted after the Reconquest to strengthen the conquered settlements.
+It is a cylindrical column that gave the town a post to provide justice in the town itself and in other surrounding areas that lacked this royal concession granted after the Reconquest to strengthen the conquered settlements.

-In Villalcazar de Sirga we can not go without a visit to the Church of Santa María la Blanca, templar installation of the s.
-XIII.
+In Villalcazar de Sirga we can not pass without making a thorough visit to the Church of Santa María la Blanca, templar installation of s.
+XIII

-In Carrión de los Condes highlights the Church of Santa María del Camino (12th century), the Church of Santiago and the Monastery of San Zoilo.
+In Carrión de los Condes stands out the Church of Santa María del Camino (XNUMXth century), the Church of Santiago and the Monastery of San Zoilo.

-Benevivere, the place of "buen vivir".
-It was an abbey, but today it is little preserved.
-The road passes next to its priory of San Torcuato, today turned into an agricultural exploitation.
+Benevivere, the place of "good living".
+It was abbey, but today it is little preserved.
+The road passes next to its priory of San Torcuato, today turned into agricultural exploitation.

 In Calzadilla de la Cueza we can find the parish church of San Martín, with altarpiece of the s.
 XVI.

-Around the area we can see traces of the Roman era.
+In the surroundings we can see traces of the Roman era.

 In Terradillos de los Templarios we can contemplate the Church of San Pedro.

-Before arriving to Sahagún the Hermitage of the Virgin of the Bridge (S. XII) and the medieval bridge.
+Before arriving in Sahagun the Hermitage of the Virgen del Puente (S. XII) and the medieval bridge.

-In Sahagún the Church of the Trinity (16th century), the Church of San Juan (16th century), the Mudéjar Church of San Lorenzo (13th century), the Church of San Tirso, Romanesque-Mudejar (12th century) and the Mudejar Temple of the Pilgrim Mother (S. XIII)
+In Sahagún the Church of the Trinity (S. XVI), the Church of San Juan (S. XVI), the Mudejar Church of San Lorenzo (S. XIII), the Church of San Tirso, Romanesque-Mudejar (S. XII) and the Mudejar Temple of the Pilgrim (S. XIII)

-In Mansilla de las Mulas we can see the Walls (12th century), the Church of San Martín (13th century) and the Convent of San Agustín.
+In Mansilla de las Mulas we can see the Walls (XNUMXth century), the Church of San Martín (S.XIII) and the Convent of San Agustín.

-Leon as Rome, born as a military garrison, in this case as "castra" of the "Legion VII Gemina", created by Galva.
+León like Rome, born as a military garrison, in this case as "castra" of the "legio VII Gemina", created by Galva.

-The Royal Basilica of San Isidoro, one of the great treasures of the Romanesque Way.
-Towards 1160, its ceiling was decorated with superb tempera paintings, which have turned it into the "Sistine Chapel" of Spanish Romanesque.
-The treasure it houses is one of the richest in Europe: the miniature Bible of San Martino, the ark of San Isidoro, the chalice of Doña Urraca, can not be compared.
+The Royal Basilica of San Isidoro, one of the great treasures of the Romanesque of the Camino.
+By 1160, its ceiling was decorated with superb temple paintings, which have turned it into the "Sistine Chapel" of Spanish Romanesque.
+The treasure it houses is one of the richest in Europe: the mined Bible of San Martino, the ark of San Isidoro, the chalice of Doña Urraca, is unparalleled.

-Under no circumstances should the Museum be lost, which also allows us to contemplate the Royal Pantheon, with tombs of 23 Reyes de Leon.
+Under no circumstances should the Museum be lost, which also allows us to contemplate the Royal Pantheon, with tombs of 23 Kings of Leon.

-Cathedral of Santa Maria de la Regla, masterpiece of Spanish Gothic, begun at the end of the s.
-XII inside, marvel at the luminosity of the more than 100 windows at the height of the clerestory.
+Cathedral of Santa Maria de la Regla, masterpiece of Spanish Gothic, started at the end of the s.
+XII inside, marvels the luminosity of the more than 100 windows at the height of the triforium.

-Monastery and Hostal de San Marcos.
-Its origins go back to 1151, when the Infanta Doña Sancha donated a plot for a Church and a Hospital for the needy.
+Monastery and Hostel of San Marcos.
+Its origins date back to 1151, when Infanta Doña Sancha donates a plot for a Church and a Hospital for the needy.

-It consists of the hospital of pilgrims and the sumptuous plateresque monastery of Juan de Horozco.
-The Santiago matamoros of the cover, the crosses, and "scallops", reveal clearly the affiliation of the monument, which was by far Leon's busiest Hospital.
+It consists of the pilgrims hospital and the sumptuous Plateresque monastery by Juan de Horozco.
+The Santiago Matamoros of the cover, the crosses, and “scallops”, clearly reveal the affiliation of the monument, which was by far the busiest hospital in Leon.

-Casa de los Botines, Neo-Gothic work commissioned from Gaudí.
+Casa de los Botines, a neo-Gothic work commissioned by Gaudí.

 Palace of the Guzmanes.